Graphic Design Jobs

 Job Outlook for Graphic Designers

-The U.S. Bureau of Labor Statistics Occupational Outlook Handbook predicts a 1 percent job growth for graphic designers through 2024.
-This is slower than the national average for all occupations, which rests at 7 percent for the same time period.
+The U.S. Bureau of Labor Statistics Occupational Outlook Handbook predicts a 2.6% job growth for graphic designers through 2031.
+This is slower than the national average for all occupations, which rests at 5% for the same time period.
 The change will vary depending upon which industry you are employed in.
-For example, print publications, such as newspapers and magazines, will be hit hardest, with a 35 percent decline in jobs through 2024.
-But job growth for graphic designers in computer systems design will increase 21 percent in that same time frame due to increased use of the Internet, mobile apps and tablets.
+For example, print publications, such as newspapers and magazines, will be hit hardest due to the decrease in print publishing.
+But job growth for web and digital interface designers will increase 16.3% in that same time frame due to increased use of the Internet, mobile apps and tablets.

 Five Things That Influence Your Salary